NoahTheDuke/splint/docs/rules/lint.md

 Avoid wrapping functions in pass-through anonymous function defitions.

+By default, all non-interop symbols in function position are checked.
+However, given that many macros require wrapping, skipping them can be configured with `:names-to-skip`, which takes a vector of simple symbols to skip during analysis.
+For example, `lint/fn-wrapper {:names-to-skip [inspect]}` will not trigger on `(add-tap (fn [x] (morse/inspect)))`.

 ### Safety
-This rule is unsafe, as it can misunderstand when a function is or is not a method.
+This rule is unsafe, as it can misunderstand when a function is or is not a method or a macro.

 ### Examples